 Games are a great way to motivate and engage reluctant learners.
 Games are the perfect resource after explicit instruction to sneak in lots of repetition.
 Many students need the same but different to consolidate new concepts and skills.
 Games help to showcase the teaching differently.
 Each time we play a game, students get much-needed exposure.

-We play disCARD with our vowel sound-spelling packs in sessions and at home for targeted repetition of spellings.
+We play disCARD in sessions and at home for targeted repetition of spellings.
+We also use the cards for sorting activities and to start word building sessions.

 Here is how we play.

 First, deal the cards.
-There are instructions in each pack, but I vary the number of cards depending on the student.
-We deal 5-9 cards.
-My student always deals.
+There are instructions in each pack.
+I vary the number of cards depending on the student.
+We deal 4-9 cards, and my student always deals.

 Next, decide who goes first and turn over a card to start a discard pile.

-The next player can put down if their card is the same colour or has the same spelling.
+The next player can put down if they have a card that is the same colour or has the same number.
 If not, they pick up a card from the draw pile to see if they can go.

 A player can also go if they have one of the special cards that creates a turn.